RetroDECK/ES-DE/USERGUIDE-DEV.md

 On Linux it's possible to run emulators developed specifically for Microsoft Windows via the Wine compatibility layer.
 Support is also included for the Proton fork of Wine.

-ES-DE will look for Wine, Proton and the Windows emulators in the same directories where it looks for emulator AppImages and manually downloaded emulators (as explained in the section above), meaning:
+ES-DE will look for Wine, Proton and the Windows emulators in the same directories where it looks for emulator AppImages and manually downloaded emulators (as explained in the sections above), meaning:
 ```
 ~/Applications/
 ~/.local/share/applications/